A Buyers Guide on Purchasing the Right Bath

 Double ended baths accommodate two bathers at a time with two identical ends for each bather to face the other.
 The bather is treated to a lounging experience with backrests inherently designed on either end of the bath.
 These tubs have the waste and taps fitted in the centre of the tub or mounted on the wall.
 Such an installation allows you to stretch out in the tub and relax comfortably without bumping into taps or other fittings.
 A double ended bath is ideal for families with children as they afford more space for fun frolicking.
 Go for it, for its suits your lifestyle!!
 See the shape of these types of baths here.

 Shower Baths usually come in P or L Shape and are versatile enough to allow you a bath or a shower as you desire.
-With shower baths, you can install shower screens or shower curtains to prevent splashing.
+Showerbaths are typically installed against a wall, and a glass screen is then installed at one end of to create an enclosed cubicle.
+A fixed showerhead with a mixer shower is fitted to the wall in this area, allowing for either a refreshing shower by standing directly under the showerhead, or an enjoyable soak in a hot (or cool) tub.
 Homeowners who have to rush to work can't actually dip in bathtub and opt for a quick shower instead.
 The more leisurely soaks can be had when there is plenty of time or over weekends.
 Shower Screens are generally used with such tubs so you can have bathroom floor dry even after taking a shower.
+Many people today – first time house buyers, people who have had to downsize, and others – are dealing with the challenges of a small living space.
+Herein lies a major benefit of a showerbath: it is a brilliant space saver, taking up considerably less floor area than a separate tub and a cubicle.
+This makes it an ideal choice for smaller spaces.
 See Different Shapes of Shower Baths Here.

 Bathtubs usually present the centrepiece in the scheme of things inside a bathroom.
 An ideal bath should have the right proportions, build and design to offer the best solution for an unwinding and relaxing soak.
 With the aim to offer unique and out-of-the-box features, and gain the competitive advantage, brands are hiring the best designers to come up with smart ideas and trendy, never-seen-before designs.
 Some of these have been introduced lately and have already won the hearts of millions and garnered tremendous popularity.
 These technically advanced models of the future are made for modern homes to joyously grace their bathrooms, taking inspiration from a variety of sources.